-One of the fun things I did for my daughter this summer to keep track of our summer fun was create a simple passport for her!
-I found the passport itself on Heather Carson’s blog and then I made our own set of “stamps” to put in it.
-I wanted specific images of things we might do that we’d have some fun finding ways to tie the images in to our summer.
+One of the fun things I did for my daughter this summer to keep track of our summer fun was create a simple summer activity passport for her!
+I found the passport itself on Heather Carson’s blog.
+Then I made our own set of “stamps” to put in it.
+I wanted specific images of things we might do.
+I wanted to encourage her to find ways to tie the images in to our summer activities to keep track of the fun we do have.

 I knew we would not get to all of the images I printed off.
 To my surprise, though, my daughter found ways to add in so many of them herself!